 Choose the right storage tier for your needs in Amazon OpenSearch Service

-Amazon OpenSearch Service (successor to Amazon Elasticsearch Service) enables organizations to perform interactive log analytics, real-time application monitoring, website search, and more.
+Amazon OpenSearch Service enables organizations to perform interactive log analytics, real-time application monitoring, website search, and more.
 OpenSearch is an open-source, distributed search and analytics suite derived from Elasticsearch.
 Amazon OpenSearch Service offers the latest versions of OpenSearch, support for 19 versions of Elasticsearch (1.5 to 7.10 versions), and visualization capabilities powered by OpenSearch Dashboards and Kibana (1.5 to 7.10 versions).

 In this post, we present three storage tiers of Amazon OpenSearch Service—hot, UltraWarm, and cold storage—and discuss how to effectively choose the right storage tier for your needs.
 This post can help you understand how these storage tiers integrate together and what the trade-off is for each storage tier.
 To choose a storage tier of Amazon OpenSearch Service for your use case, you need to consider the performance, latency, and cost of these storage tiers in order to make the right decision.